 Signs of Sleep Deprivation

-Signs of sleep deprivation include an impaired ability to think clearly, handle stress, and difficulty keeping emotions in check.
-Sleep deprivation can have a serious effect on your day-to-day functioning and mood.
+If you or someone you know is experiencing an impaired ability to think clearly, noticing difficulty handling stress, and having a hard time keeping emotions in check, your symptoms may be due to sleep deprivation.
+Not getting enough sleep can have a serious effect on your day-to-day functioning and mood.
 In fact, sleep deprivation also causes imbalances in your immune system, which in turn makes you more prone to infections and disease.

-Impaired concentration and memory are both clear signs of sleep deprivation.
+Impaired concentration and memory are both clear signs of missing sleep.
 In addition, sleep deprivation affects the problem solving ability of the brain.
-Decision-making abilities become compromised, making it increasingly difficult to come up with new problem-solving ideas.
 When sleep deprived, people tend to rely on rigid thought patterns, which makes relatively simple problems challenging to solve creatively.
-Some other typical sleep deprivation symptoms include the following:

 Slow Reaction Times